jrm0527/egn-npc_interaction/README.md

 # egn-npc_interaction
 NPC Interaction is similar to FivePD but designed to work with QB-Core.
+It is in the early stages of development.
 It requires the following changes to qb-radialmenu/config.lua

 Replace the section labelled "police" with the following.